raspberrypilearning/jazzy-jumpers/en/step_6.md

 + Set the value of the `jumper`{:class="blockdata"} variable as the green `pick random 1 to 3`{:class="blockoperators"} block to save the number that was chosen.

-Then, set the costume to the value of the variable `jumper`{:class="blockdata"}, which now holds the random number.
++ Then set the costume to the value of the variable `jumper`{:class="blockdata"}, which now holds the random number.

 ![Save as variable](images/save-as-variable.gif)